leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

 ## Language Editor Workflow

 ### Overview

-Language Editors perform copyediting on accepted manuscripts during the production process, ensuring clarity, consistency, and adherence to style guidelines.
+Language Editors (also known as Copyeditors) perform copyediting on accepted manuscripts during the production process, ensuring clarity, consistency, and adherence to style guidelines.
+This role may be filled by in-house staff or freelance professionals.

+> **💡 Style Guide Flexibility**: Each journal can configure its own style guide preferences.
+The system supports common formats including APA, MLA, Chicago, AMA, and custom institutional styles.

 ### Step-by-Step Workflow